 Interactive rendering raises the bar.
 If Domo can render dashboards inside chat, other BI vendors will follow.
 This could shift expectations for what MCP integrations deliver — from text answers to interactive experiences.

 Governance is the enterprise differentiator.
-The open-source server is straightforward (7 tools, dataset queries).
-The enterprise value is in the governance layer — toolkits with declared permissions, centralized AI Library, token-scoped access.
-For regulated industries, this matters more than tool count.
+Domo has said little publicly about the MCP server’s technical footprint beyond the four capabilities above (query, trigger workflows, create dashboards, configure alerts).
+The enterprise value it emphasizes is the governance layer — toolkits with declared permissions, centralized AI Library, token-scoped access.
+For regulated industries, that framing matters more than a tool count would.

 Getting Started

-3. Configure your MCP client (Claude Desktop, VS Code, Cursor)
+- Configure your MCP client (Claude Desktop, VS Code, Cursor) once Domo publishes connection details

 For enterprise teams evaluating the AI Agent Builder, AI Toolkits, and AI Library — these features are being announced now with the AI Library scheduled for summer 2026.
 Contact Domo for access to the Agent Builder and Toolkit capabilities.